r-moeritz/swissdutch/README.rst

 Pre-alpha.
 At this stage the library is not yet usable since the following functionality has not yet been implemented.
 Watch this space!

-1. Exchanges (partially implemented)
-2. Backtracking
+1. Backtracking
-3. Lowering requirements (partially implemented)
+2. Lowering requirements (partially implemented)
-4. Exceptions for top scorers in the last round
+3. Exceptions for top scorers in the last round

 License
 -------